neoforge-dev/starter/memory-bank/progress.md

 ## Current Status

-### Backend Testing
+### Backend Testing and Configuration
-We've made significant progress on the backend testing infrastructure:
+We've made significant progress on the backend testing infrastructure and configuration:

+1. Fixed the `secret_key` configuration issue:
+   - Identified that the `secret_key` field in the Settings class was defined without a default value, making it a required field
+   - Added a default value for the `secret_key` field in the Settings class to ensure it works even when the environment variable is not set
+   - Modified the model_validator to set a default secret_key value when in test mode
+   - Successfully ran tests after fixing the configuration issue

+2. Fixed database connectivity issues:
+   - Created the missing `app` database that was required by the tests
+   - Ran migrations to set up the database schema
+   - Ensured the test database `test_db` was properly configured
+   - Successfully ran tests that depend on database connectivity

-1. Created a comprehensive test runner script (`backend/scripts/run_tests.sh`) with options for coverage reporting, verbosity control, test markers, maximum failure limit, Docker container rebuilding, and test database creation.
+3. Created a comprehensive test runner script (`backend/scripts/run_tests.sh`) with options for coverage reporting, verbosity control, test markers, maximum failure limit, Docker container rebuilding, and test database creation.
-2. Implemented a `UserFactory` in `backend/tests/factories.py` for generating test user objects.
-3. Created mock tests for the metrics module to demonstrate testing without dependencies.
-4. Resolved PostgreSQL collation issues by:
-   - Creating a custom PostgreSQL Docker image with proper locale settings
-   - Adding an initialization script to create the test database with correct collation
-   - Updating docker-compose.dev.yml to use the custom PostgreSQL image
-   - Creating a script to fix collation issues in existing installations
-5. Added database-dependent tests:
-   - Basic connectivity and collation tests
-   - CRUD operations tests using factories
-   - Model relationship tests
-6. Created a dedicated script for running database tests (`backend/scripts/run_db_tests.sh`)

 ### Frontend Testing
 We've made progress on the frontend testing infrastructure: